lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-For submitRequest(), we check to make sure that there are faces queued up to be processed.
-If so, we call the base class submitRequest() function to tell the head pose model to start performing inferences on the faces.
-Then we set enquedFaces to 0, to indicate that all the faces have been submitted.
+### enqueue()

-## enqueue()
+Check to see that the head pose detection model is enabled.
+Also check to make sure that the number of inputs does not exceed the batch size.

 ```cpp
    void enqueue(const cv::Mat &face) {